cpausmit/FiBS/README.md

 Make sure that you do not need to type in any password to access any of the workers

+If there are any problems relateing to a mySQL file ask a administrator for access to the file

 You can also stop the batch system.
 It is recommened to do so once all work is done because it keeps running until you tell it to stop.

 ## Sub directories